-- ✓ Call Drexel Public Safety at +1-215-895-2222 and ask to be connected to a member of the OGE Team.
+- ✓ Call the Drexel Study Abroad Office at +1-267-571-5911 and inform us of the situation.
 We can be a great resource and help ease the process. - ✓ Contact On Call Emergency Assistance at +1-603-952-2038 for legal referrals and translators - Remember that you are a guest in another country and subject to all the laws of that nation.
 Legal repercussions of drug use are typically much more severe overseas than in the States!